You’ve finally done it. You’ve scraped together $1,000 and you’re ready to start investing.

 Why it’s important: Both traditional and Roth IRAs offer tax benefits that can help you save for retirement.
 With a traditional IRA, you get a tax deduction upfront, in the year you fund your account but owe taxes on your withdrawals retirements.
 With a Roth IRA, you fund your account with after tax dollars (meaning no tax break now), but the money will grow tax free and you won’t owe income taxes in retirement.
-Either way, an IRA is a great way to invest 1,000 because you can get started saving for retirement with relatively little money.
+Either way, an IRA is a great way to invest $1,000 because you can get started saving for retirement by investing relatively little money.

 - Great way to save for retirement.

 - Very easy to open an account and get going.

 - Can choose to take a tax benefits now (traditional IRA) or in retirement (Roth IRA).

 - IRAs have yearly contribution limits set by the IRS.

 Who should do it: Anyone who has a 401(k) through their employer and wants to save for retirement.

 Why it’s important: A 401(k) is a retirement savings account that’s offered by some employers.
 It’s a great way to save for retirement because the money you contribute is automatically deducted from your paycheck — so you don’t have to think about it.
 And many employers offer a match, which is essentially free money.